ATLAS Offline Software

 const CaloDetDescrElement * get_element_raw(CaloCell_ID::CaloSample sample, double eta, double phi) const

-Get element from raw quantities (to build real fixed size clusters)
+Get element from raw quantities (to build real fixed size clusters).

 static double fix(double phi)